 Instructions

-- In a large bowl, whisk together the gluten free flour, the baking soda and the kosher salt.
+- In a large bowl, whisk together the ¾ cup plus 2 tablespoons gluten free flour, ½ teaspoon baking soda and ¼ teaspoon kosher salt.
 Set aside.

-- In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the room temperature butter or vegan baking stick and the dark brown sugar until soft and creamy.
+- In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the ¼ cup room temperature butter or vegan baking stick and the ½ cup plus 2 tablespoons dark brown sugar until soft and creamy.
 About 2 minutes.

-- With the mixer on low speed, slowly beat in the cornstarch water, the milk and the vanilla until fully combined.
+- With the mixer on low speed, slowly beat in the cornstarch water, the 2 tablespoons milk and the ½ teaspoon pure vanilla extract until fully combined.
 It will appear chunky.
 That’s normal.

 - Still on low speed, slowly beat in the gluten free flour mixture a little at a time until just combined.
 Use a spatula to scrape down the sides and combine.